zedlopez/inform-evolution/proposals/0015-world-model-enforcement.md

 ### Improvements

 Appropriate check rules for self-directed actions will be added.

-## Ceasing to use carried thing in the Standard Rules' action definitions

-### Infelicities in Inform 10.1

-An extremely common thing one might ask an NPC for is giving you something.
-If you ask an NPC for something they're not carrying, you *always* get the "([NPC] first taking the [noun])", no matter how absurd such an attempt is, and whether or not persuasion will succeed or fail.
-(The same applies to the other 5 actions with a carried thing requirement: throwing it at, wearing, unlocking it with, locking it with, but they come up less often.)

-If the player attempts something absurd with one of those actions (e.g., "wear moon"), there's also an implicit take with a "(first taking the [noun])" message.

-### Improvements

-These actions' specifications will now use touchable things instead of carried things; appropriate check rules will be added to attempt the implicit take at the appropriate place,

-Persuasion now precedes implicit taking, so there will be no more "first taking the (noun)" messages for people who would then refuse to give you the thing.

 ## Check tangibility for all actions requiring touchable things